nfour/serverless-build-plugin/README.md

 Currently in testing state.
 To try this, simply npm install both `./test` and `./`, then `sls deploy` with a default profile or `export AWS_PROFILE=myprofile`.

+### TESTING USAGE
+- Running the bundler:
+    - Set `custom.build.bundle` to `true`
+- Running a build file or webpack config:
+    - Set `custom.build.bundle` to `false`
+    - Set `custom.build.build` to the relative path of your build file.
+        - If unset or file not found, this will automatically try for a `webpack.config.js`

 ### FEATURE GOALS
 - [x] Allow for arbitrary build files to export:
     - Functions (which should return any of the below)